keithrbennett/keithrbennett.github.io/_drafts/lambdas-are-better-than-procs.md

 ### Return Behavior Differences

 What happens when you pass a code block somewhere, and it executes a `return`?
 Does it return from the block?
-Well, yes, but it does much more than that; it returns from the method that _yielded_ to the block. `proc`s behave the same way:
+Well, yes, but it does much more than that; it returns from the method that _yielded_ to the block. `proc`s behave the same way; in addition to returning from themselves, they will return from the method in which they were called:

 ```
 def using_proc